Joining manufacturing processes

 By the hot gas extrusion welding the final connection of the joining partners is achieved.
 The extruder draws in the welding wire, which is brought to the appropriate temperature in the hot gas unit and then applied as a plasticized compound through the welding shoe.

-The heat and add of workpieces is used, for example, to join pipes at an angle.
+The heating element butt welding of workpieces is used, for example, to join pipes at an angle.
 Heat brings the components to the processable state where they are then joined under pressure.

 Cutting manufacturing processes